Guangzhou Metro, China

 It is the third largest city in China, and, in December 1994, became the second, after Shanghai, to order a new light-rail system.
 The system is operated by the state-owned Guangzhou Metro Corporation.

-The city has 7 million inhabitants and is situated in the south of the country near Hong Kong.
+The city has seven million inhabitants and is situated in the south of the country near Hong Kong.
 Construction of a subway network was approved in 1989 and was started in 1993.

 The city, in the south of one of the world's most populous countries, was initially planned to have a two-line metro system, which uses some of the latest light-rail technology, and was a model for a completely integrated project.

 The number of lines was, however, increased later.
-The metro now operates five lines, with an additional seven lines underway.
+The metro now operates eight lines, with an additional six lines underway.

-The five lines of the Guangzhou Metro system span a length of 150km and connect 88 stations in the city.
+The eight lines of the Guangzhou Metro system span a length of 223km and connect 133 stations in the city.

 The first phase of the 18.5km (11.5 mile) Line 1 was opened in June 1997, comprising the first 16 of the eventual 17 stations to be built on this line, along with the depot and workshops.
 The 17th station was opened in June 1999.

-The fourth line of the system is 43.8km long and connects 14 stations.
-It is being extended by 3.02km and will add two stations to the line.
-The fifth line which was opened in 2009 is 31.9km long, and connects 24 stations.
+The fourth line is 43.8km long and connects 16 stations.
+The fifth line which was opened in 2009, is 31.9km long and connects 24 stations.

-The new lines 6,8 and 9 are under construction, while line 7 is in the planning stage.
-The expansion of lines 2, 3 and 5 is being carried out along with the construction of new lines.
+Six new lines are under construction..
 In addition, about 12 more lines are in the long-term plan for the metro.

 The total project cost is around £1bn (CNY12,700m), which includes the necessary civil works, which have been co-ordinated by the Guanghzou Metro Corporation.
 It has employed largely Chinese contractors, and design work was the responsibility of the design institutes of the Chinese Ministry of Railways, under the supervision of the Second Railway Survey & Design Institute in Chengdu.

 The third line of the metro is a Y-shaped line with Guangzhou East station, Tianhe coach terminal and Panyu Square as the terminals.
 The track connecting Guangzhou East station and Panyu Square is the main track of the line, while Tianhe coach terminal intersects the main line at Tiyu Xilu.
-Line 3 intersects lines 1, 2 and 5.
+Line 3 intersects lines 1, 5and 8.

-The fourth line is almost an L-shaped line connecting Chebeinan to Jinzhou through Wanshengwei and Huangge and intersects with lines 2 and 5.
+The fourth line connects Huangcun to Jinzhou through Wanshengwei and Huangge, and intersects with lines 5 and 8.

 For operation on Line 1, 21 trains, each comprising six vehicles, were ordered.
 These have been supplied by Siemens-AEG of Berlin, Germany, along with the train equipment, high and medium voltage traction power supply and other ancillary control systems, including the network's own telecommunications system.